 In a trading context, margin is the capital that an investor borrows from a broker to purchase an investment.
 It represents the difference between the investment’s value and the value of the loan.
-Investors may use a share trading account through a broker known as margin trading.
+Investors may use a brokerage account known as a margin account.
 This is where an investor uses the funds or securities in their account as collateral for a loan.
 A deposit known as a minimum margin is required in order to open a margin account with a broker.

 The practice of margin trading (also known as buying on margin) means borrowing funds from a broker to trade assets.
 These assets then form the collateral for the loan that is obtained from the broker.

 Margins are also seen in mortgage lending.
 Variable-rate mortgages offer changing rates in line with rising and falling national interest rates.
-In order to mitigate against loss, lenders will build a margin onto the Reserve Bank of Australia’s cash rate.
+In order to mitigate against loss, lenders will build a margin onto the Bank of England base rate.

 Different types of profit margin

 In business accounting, there are different types of profit margin which need to be calculated and tracked in order to maintain a clear understanding of the company’s financial health.

 A company’s gross profit margin refers to the profits the company makes after variable production costs have been deducted but before fixed costs have been accounted for.
 It is used to get an understanding of how efficiently the company is using its resources such as materials and personnel.